DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 ### 3.3.3.
 Probe Interpretation

-The probes convinced me not to shift the entire strategy toward training the text encoder.
-Some words have nearby conditioning signals and can be mined, but many image errors happen even when Qwen signal remains distinguishable.
-For those words, the better move is to fix DiT/glyph binding through LoRA and correctly distributed visual data.
+Based on these probes, the strategy was not shifted entirely toward training the text encoder.
+Some words have nearby conditioning signals and can be mined, but many image errors occur even when Qwen signal remains distinguishable.
+For those words, the better direction is to fix DiT/glyph binding through LoRA and correctly distributed visual data.

 ## 3.4.
 Fine-Tuning Configuration

 ### 3.4.1.
 Attention-Only Baseline

-I tried attention-only LoRA first because it carries less risk and preserves the base model well.
+Attention-only LoRA was tried first because it carries less risk and preserves the base model well.
 Results plateaued:

 ```text
 Approximately 32-39/60 on the fragile panel